fujiisoup/sif_parser/README.md

 Metadata
 --------

-Most of the known metadata is returned by `np_open` method, or stored in `attrs` attribute of `xr.DataArray` for `xr_open` method.
+Most of the known metadata is stored as an OrderedDict for `np_open` method, or stored in `attrs` attribute of `xr.DataArray` for `xr_open` method.

 In PIL-plugin mode, metadata is stored in the image's `info` dictionary.